AleksandrRogov/DynamicsWebApi/README.md

 ## Using TypeScript Declaration Files

-If you are not familiar with declaration files, these files are used to provide TypeScript type information about an API that's written in JavaScript.
+If you are not familiar with declaration files, these files are used to provide TypeScript type information about an API.
 You want to consume those from your TypeScript code.
 [Quote](https://stackoverflow.com/a/21247316/2042071)

 ### Node.Js